broadinstitute/warp/website/docs/Pipelines/Optimus_Pipeline/README.md

 UMIs are designed to distinguish unique transcripts present in the cell at lysis from those arising from PCR amplification of these same transcripts.
 But, like CBs, UMIs can also be incorrectly sequenced or amplified.

-By specifying the --soloUMIdedup 1MM_Directional_UMItools, STARsolo applies a network-based, "directional" correction method ([Smith, et al., 2017](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5340976/)) to account for such errors.
+By specifying the `--soloUMIdedup 1MM_Directional_UMItools`, STARsolo applies a network-based, "directional" correction method ([Smith, et al., 2017](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5340976/)) to account for such errors.
 Additionally, the UMI correction task requires the length of the UMI, which differs between v2 and v3 chemistry; v2 is 10 bp whereas v3 is 12 bp.
 The task will add a 'UB' tag for UMI-corrected barcodes.

 Deduplicated UMIs are counted towards their assigned gene/cells, producing a raw count matrix.

 #### 3. Merge STARsolo count matrices

-The STARsolo output will include a features, barcodes, and matrix TSV for the partitioned FASTQ input.
-The [MergeStarOutput task](https://github.com/broadinstitute/warp/blob/develop/tasks/skylab/StarAlign.wdl) merges each respective TSV and uses a custom python script to convert the merged matrix, features, and barcodes output from STARsolo into an NPY (features and barcodes)- and NPZ (the matrix)-formatted file for downstream empty drops detection and Loom matrix generation.
+The STARsolo output will include a features, barcodes, and matrix TSV for each of the partitioned FASTQ input.
+The [MergeStarOutput task](https://github.com/broadinstitute/warp/blob/develop/tasks/skylab/StarAlign.wdl) merges each respective TSV.
+It uses a custom python script to convert the merged matrix, features, and barcodes output from STARsolo into an NPY (features and barcodes)- and NPZ (the matrix)-formatted file for downstream empty drops detection and Loom matrix generation.

 **STARsolo outputs**